To help ensure that the recruiting process results in optimal outcomes for all concerned, Johnson has adopted the following policies:

 Internship Offer Policy for Investment Banks

-- Offers for summer internships may be made at any time.
-Students must be given 10 business days or until January 8, 2021, whichever is later, to make a decision about accepting an offer.
+- Students must be given 10 business days or until December 29, 2020, whichever is later, to make a decision about accepting an offer given during super days.
+Offers made during Diversity Recruiting Events must be open for three weeks.

 - Please note: The terms of the offer cannot change once the offer has been extended.